xamarin/XamarinComponents/XPlat/Mono.Posix/README.md

-Mono.Posix for .Net Core
+Mono.Posix for .Net Standard
 ========================

 [![Components-Mono.Posix][7]][8]

-The purpose of this folder project is to prepare and package Mono.Posix for .Net Core 2.0 as a NuGet.
-The intention of these scripts is to help the conversation with Release Engineering.
-Depending on discussions with RE the files in this project may be moved or replaced.
+The purpose of this folder project is to provide build scripts and NuGet spec files for Mono.Posix for .Net Standard.

-Building the Mono.Posix.Core NuGet
+Building the Mono.Posix.NETStandard NuGet
 ----------------------------------

 **Prerequisites**

-- MacOS - The Makefile has only been tested on MacOS.
-I suspect it should have not problem on Linux as well.
+- MacOS or Linux
 - [make][1]
 - [Docker][2]
 - [Mono][3] - only for NuGet pack.
-Can not find a way to get .Net Core to pack a nuspec.
+Can not find a way to get .Net Core to pack a nuspec or sign dlls.

 **Building**